MarioStanke/git-workflows/README.md

 To compare with the latest commit on the `languages` branch one would issue `git diff 3028bc7`.

-## 6) Merge two branches
+## 5) Merge two branches

 Suppose the language work has finished and we want to copy those changes into the master branch.
 Since the branching, both the `master` and `languages` branch have changed and some of the changes concerned the same lines (the line with `cout`).
-Although changes in different code lines are resolved automatically by git, we have to expect a conflict in this case.
+Although changes in different code lines are resolved automatically by `git`, we have to expect a conflict in this case.

 ```
 git merge languages